shreybirmiwal/Loop-ethSF2024/README.md

 Sree Duggirala is a third-year Electrical and Computer Engineering (ECE) major at the University of Texas at Austin and Shrey Birmiwal is a senior at Westwood High School.

 **Clear instructions for testing the integration.**\
-1. Get OpenAI and HuggingFace API
+1. Get OpenAI and HuggingFace API and add to .env
-2. create virtual environment in Python
+2. python3 -m venv venv && source venv/bin/activate
 3. pip install -r requirements.txt
-4. cd web-app and npx start
+4. cd web-app and npx run start
 **Feedback describing your experience with building on Rootstock.**
 Deployment did not work with Foundry - was slightly difficult to use

 **Optionally, a short video demo or slide deck.**

+## Polygon Submission
+**Setup Instructions**
+1. Get OpenAI and HuggingFace API and add to .env
+2. python3 -m venv venv && source venv/bin/activate
+3. pip install -r requirements.txt
+4. cd web-app and npx run start

+**Architecture Diagram**

 ### Zircuit Testnet: